shashvik/shakuni_honeypot/README.md

 You can mount only the credential directories you need for your cloud provider(s).

 The backend and frontend will be available at `http://localhost:5000` and `http://localhost:8080` respectively.

+Upon first setup go ahead and register a user to be used, and login, then go to the settings section and add your tf state bucket, for any webhook usages you will need a public ip( eith using ngrok, or having a public ip interface for the app deployed publically)

 ## Custom Deceptions